lleevveell66/RelayRattler/README.md

 The most important thing to remember about this project is that no load is being triggered on the other side of the relays.
 We are only turning the relays on/off in patterns without driving anything else.
 So, a minimal voltage is required.
 The 5V relays I am using have been working fine using only the 3V3 rail of the Pico.

-U1 is of course the microcontroller which contains all of the programming for this.
+U1 is of course the microcontroller (the Pico, in this case) which contains all of the programming for this.

 SW1 is a rotary encoder knob module that translates continuous knob rotation into bits to be translated to "clockwise" or "counter-clockwise" on the Pico via the "DT" and "CLK" lines.
 The knob also has a push switch function which triggers the SW line.
 The knobs I used are rated for 5V, but have been fine with the 3V3 of the Pico.

 K1 is the relay.
 You might need to use a meter or small battery to hit pins and figure out which two will trigger the coil inside.
 If you have access to a datasheet, that may also tell you.
 Schematic symbols are odd and it is difficult to find an exact match for off-brands, so don't go by this one.
 I found that mine had three pins on one side (the side with the dot for pin 1), and two pins on the opposite end.
 I determined that two of the three pins on the pin 1 side worked the coil.
 I had to bend over the middle pin to get it to fit well in the breadboard.

-Here are what my relays look like:
+Here are what my relays look like before bending that middle pin down:

 <h1 align="center">
   <img src="images/L6_RelayRattler_RelayTop.jpeg" alt="Relay Rattler Relay Top" width="30%" align="middle">